ToucanBox/TBcustom/README.md

 Unfortunately Github pages doesn't support the translation plugin, so deployment is a bit convoluted.
 After making a build with latest changes follow these steps to push to the serving branch:

-1. cd `_site`
+1. `cp CNAME /_site` to ensure we have a cname record in the route of the site
+2. `cd _site`
-2. `touch .nojekyll`, this file tells gh-pages that there is no need to build
+3. `touch .nojekyll`, this file tells gh-pages that there is no need to build
-3. `git init` init the repository
+4. `git init` init the repository
-4. `git remote add origin https://github.com/ToucanBox/TBcustom.git`
+5. `git remote add origin https://github.com/ToucanBox/TBcustom.git`
-5. `git checkout -b gh-pages`
+6. `git checkout -b gh-pages`
-6. `git add -A`
+7. `git add .`
-7. `git commit -m "jekyll deploy"` commit your site code
+8. `git commit -m "jekyll deploy"` commit your site code
-8. `git push origin gh-pages`
+9. `git push origin gh-pages`

 Jekyll build will overwrite the `_site` directory on each build so you need to do these steps on each deploy :/